 Students not taking the prerequisite(s) would most likely have a

-difficult time doing well in the course; they therefore must take
+difficult time doing well in the course; therefore they must take

 the prerequisite first.